panaverse/learn-nextjs/step12_serverless_databases/relational/step01b_typed_sql_working/README.md

-# Hello World with Neon and Kysely using Next.js 13
+# Hello World with Neon and Kysely (PostgresDialect) using Next.js 13

 Create a [Next.js 13 project with app routing](https://beta.nextjs.org/docs)